hpcsc/aws-profile/README.md

   set [<pattern>]
     set default profile with credentials of selected profile

+  set-region
+    set the region of the default profile

+  get-region
+    get current region set in default profile

   export [<flags>] [<pattern>]
     print commands to set environment variables for assuming a AWS role